-- a) The ADP for FY2021 would call for due diligence to ensure that required allocative priorities are followed and inclusivity is maintained in view of responding to the ongoing COVID-19 pandemic (e.g. adequate and priority allocation for health, agriculture, social protection and, labour and employment sectors).
-However, share of proposed ADP allocation in FY2021 for Health, Nutrition, Population & Family Welfare is set to remain unchanged (6.4 per cent) while the same has risen marginally for Agriculture (from 3.8 per cent to 4.1 per cent), Social Welfare, Women Affairs & Youth Development (from 0.4 per cent to 0.5 per cent) and Labour & Employment sectors (from 0.2 per cent to 0.3 per cent) compared to FY2020. - b) Given that the overall size of the ADP is proposed to be increased only to an insignificant extent in FY2021 (1.2 per cent and 6.3 per cent higher than ADP and RADP for FY2020 respectively), GoB should identify which projects need additional funds for completion in FY2021 which are considered to be critical to addressing health and economic emergencies.
-Identification of such projects could be based on a number of criteria including: (i) projects which did not involve commitment of foreign aid and those which were likely to spend less than 50 per cent of their allocated funds in FY2020; (ii) projects where economic costs for delayed implementation could be accommodated (compensated) through economic gains accruing from some other priority projects.
-It is to be noted in this connection that apart from the four aforesaid priority sectors, approximately 974 (66 per cent of total) projects from 13 sectors in FY2020 ADP did not have project aid component.
-Allocation for these projects in currently making a profit of around Tk.
+i.
+The ADP for FY2020-21 would call for due diligence to ensure that required the allocative priorities are followed and inclusivity is maintained in view of responding to the ongoing COVID-19 pandemic (e.g. adequate and priority allocation for health, agriculture, social protection and, labour and employment sectors).
+However, the share of the proposed ADP allocation in FY2020-21 for health, nutrition, population & family welfare is set to remain unchanged (6.4 per cent) while the same has risen marginally for agriculture (from 3.8 per cent to 4.1 per cent), Social welfare, women affairs & youth development (from 0.4 per cent to 0.5 per cent) and labour & employment sectors (from 0.2 per cent to 0.3 per cent) compared to that of FY2019-20.

+&lt;sup>2BPC made a profit of BDT 10,741 crore during the FY2015-16 and FY2016-17 oil price slump.
+This allowed it to pay BDT 2,200 crore (20.5 per cent of total profit) to the government exchequer as dividend.
+BPC is currently making a profit of around Tk.
 23 crore per day since late February 2020 (particularly in view of short-term procurement).

-3 According to IMED, ADP expenditure registered a growth of 46 per cent during July-April of FY2020 (lowest at least since FY2006).

-4 Total allocation for these 330 projects in FY2020 was about Tk.
+&lt;sup>3According to IMED, ADP expenditure registered a growth of 46 per cent during July-April of FY2019-20 (lowest at least since FY2005-06).
+Total allocation for these 330 projects in FY2019-20 was about Tk.
 20 thousand crore.
-Up to April 2020, these projects were able to spend less than 50 per cent of respective allocations.
+Up to April 2020, these projects were able to spend less than 50 per cent of the respective allocations.